Skip to Main Content

 Why Delegate?

 As your organization grows, if you want to build a Stage 5 company or beyond, you need to consider your company's future in terms of a decade (or longer) rather than months or quarters.
-This entails developing at least a 10-year Vision that makes it possible for everyone to be aligned around the same goals.
+This entails developing at least a 10-year vision that makes it possible for everyone to be aligned around the same goals.
 Mastering and excelling at structure is vital for building a Stage 5 company and maintaining organizational sanity as you and your colleagues build a company that confidently scales.

 The image of a founder working 80+ hour weeks for years on end is all too real, but it’s hardly a recipe for long-term success or building a company you’ll love.
 For the sake of your Ideal Stakeholders, you can’t be all things to all people.
 If you don't learn to delegate, your company will eventually hit a ceiling, unable to grow beyond your individual capacity.
 This is where the "grow or die" principle comes into play — without delegation, your company's growth will stagnate, and it will ultimately fail.
 Unless you delegate, your company will never move forward from being just about (and dependent upon) you.
 Instead, it will eat away at your soul and become a thing you no longer love.
 At Ninety, my colleagues and I deeply don’t want that for you or any one of your Ideal Stakeholders.